Hewlett-Packard Calculators

 In late 2003, HP introduced the HP-49G+, which uses an ARM processor core and runs Saturn code in simulation.
 Low-level portions of the calculator software have been migrated to native ARM code, and more may be migrated in future releases.

 Other HP calculators introduced in the recent years have used off-the-shelf hardware designs.
 Many of these, particularly at the low end, have apparently been designed by other companies for OEM use by HP.
+Some of them have used GeneralPlus (formerly SunPlus) microcontrollers with a 6502-compatible processor core.

 Links: